Claire Gillo shares her top tips for re-creating a pinhole camera and how to develop your own film.

 5. Shoot

-It can be tricky to know how long to expose your image for as it depends on light conditions, and the sensitivity of your film.
-We were shooting indoors on an overcast day and so we needed to use a long exposure time of 5 minutes.
-This took a few tries to work out and we made notes as we went.
+It can be tricky to know how long to expose an image for, as it depends on light conditions and the sensitivity of your film.
+We were shooting indoors on an overcast day, which needed a long exposure time of 5 minutes.
+This took a few attempts and we made notes as we went.
 Timing is something you will have to experiment with.

 Image credit: Claire Gillo